-Fourth, there are often strong income tax incentives for making an inter vivos gift.
-This advantage derives from moving taxable income from a high-bracket donor to a lower-bracket donee age 24 or over.
-For example, shifting $10,000 of annual income through the transfer of income-producing securities, real estate, or other property results in an immediate and annually recurring $2,000 savings if the property is given by a 40 percent bracket parent to a child in a 20 percent state and federal combined income tax bracket.
+Fourth, there are often strong income tax incentives for making an inter vivos gift such as shifting taxable income from a high-bracket donor to a lower-bracket donee age 24 or over.
+For example, shifting $10,000 of annual income generated by income-producing securities, real estate, or other property gifted by 40 percent federal and state combined income bracket would save $2,000 of income tax each year.
 Actually, since the property, and not just income from the property, is transferred, the income tax savings can be even greater after compounding.
-The year-in year-out income tax savings may far exceed the estate tax savings, as Figure 17.2 illustrates.
-The $5,250,000 lifetime exemption equivalent may be large enough to cause taxpayers to make multiple gifts to and from family members in order to take advantage of the income tax savings.
+As illustrated by Figure 17.2, the year-in year-out income tax savings may far exceed the estate tax savings.
+The $5,430,000 lifetime exemption equivalent may be large enough to enable taxpayers to make multiple gifts to and from family members in order to take advantage of the income tax savings.

 Figure 17.2